jazminemsjordan/CSC230-Drones-Project/README.md

 timestamps, and uses that ordered sequence as the flight path.
 The result is that a folder full of geotagged photos shows up on the map exactly the way a folder with a proper flight log does.
-This was the single highest-leverage feature we added — without it, a real chunk of the lab's existing data would have been invisible.
+This was the single highest-leverage feature we added: without it, a real chunk of the lab's existing data would have been invisible.

 ## How it works